 This test is a needle biopsy to look for cancer cells in the prostate.
-Your doctor puts a needle into the prostate through the perineum, which is the skin behind the testicles.
+Your doctor puts a needle into the prostate through the skin behind the testicles (perineum).
 They take a number of samples, which are sent to the lab to be looked at under a microscope.

 This type of procedure can sometimes find a prostate cancer that has been missed by other types of biopsy.

-There are 2 main types of transperineal biopsy:
+There are 2 main types of transperineal biopsy a:

-- saturation biopsy - done under general anaesthetic and many biopsies are taken
+- template biopsy - done under general anaesthetic and many biopsies are taken

 You have the biopsy under local or general anaesthetic.

 Having the biopsy under local anaesthetic means you should be able to eat and drink normally before the test.